tushgaurav/dotfiles/README.md

 This directory is meant to be located in `~/.dotfiles`.

+## What are dot files?

+Dot files, also known as **hidden files**, are files on a Unix-based operating system that begin with a "." (dot) character.
+These files are typically used to store configuration information for various programs and are **hidden by default** in directory listings.
+Examples of common dot files include `.bashrc`, `.bash_profile`, and `.gitconfig`.

 ## .vimrc

 Vim is the ultimate text editor and it uses a file name .vimrc for customizations.
 This section contains some of the most imporntant resources that can be used for customizations.